-This recipe for beer-braised pot roast from Laura Bashar of Family Spice includes easy dumplings cooked right in the stew.
+This recipe for beer braised pot roast made with your favorite brown ale from Laura Bashar of Family Spice includes easy dumplings cooked right in the stew.
 Choose your favorite brown ale to use in the braise and serve alongside the meal.

 - 2 1/2 lb London broil, cut into 2-inch cubes

 - 1 large onion, sliced